Santiago8888/Medium/Software-Pathology.md

 ### 5. Next Steps: Turning Software Pathology into a Science

+Medicine was not always scientifical, in the past doubtious remedies like bleeding or trepanation where used despite their limited efficiency, often worsening injuries.
+Medical theory was based on humours and elements, and closely tied to Alchemy and Astrology, treatments were based on induction instead of observation and the scientific method.
+Future Software scientistis would look in the same astonishment our artisictic crafting of Object Oriented Principles with the hope of stumbling the right architechture for an everchanging landscape.

+Software development, a nascent science is not that different from medieval science fighting religously the Black Death.
+While sofisticated our software practices are no different, based on argumentation dialectics, power dynamics and mysticism.
+Hopefully, there is a solution and in with time and by destinating resources in 3 directions we might change the fate of Software, improve the success rate of projects and create a common understanding of our practice.
+Hence, following the analogy I present the 3 required directions:

 #### 5.1 A lexicon of diseases

 #### 5.2 An understanding of causality